 /run endpoint, we are able to alert you if your task doesn't run as expected.

-Monitor your APIs, microservices and websites using our network of global healthchecks.
+Monitor your websites, APIs, microservices or server with our network of global uptime healthchecks.

-Watch for 200/Ok or define a healthy response using rich assertions like
+Watch for 200/Ok or define a healthy response using detailed assertions like

 response body contains `success`.